cypress-io/cypress-documentation/source/guides/guides/screenshots-and-videos.md

 After `cypress run` completes, Cypress will automatically compress the video in order to save on file size.
 By default it compresses to a `32 CRF` but this is configurable with the {% url `videoCompression` configuration#Videos %} property.

-By default, Cypress clears any existing videos before a headless run.
-If don't want to clear your videos folder before a headless run, you can set {% url `trashAssetsBeforeHeadlessRuns` configuration#Videos %} to `false`.
+By default, Cypress clears any existing videos before a `cypress run`.
+If do not want to clear your videos folder before a run, you can set {% url `trashAssetsBeforeRuns` configuration#Videos %} to `false`.

 # Now What?